Renia-K/Unveiling-the-Forbidden/README.md

 `Source`:

-Below you can find a list of banned books based on the century they were banned:
+Below is a list of banned books organized by the century in which they were banned:

 **19th century**: Memoirs of a Woman of Pleasure by John Cleland // The Sorrows of Young Werther by	Johann Wolfgang von Goethe // The Age of Reason by Thomas Paine // Narrative of the Life of Frederick Douglass by Frederick Douglass // Uncle Tom’s Cabin by	Harriet Beecher Stowe // Leaves of Grass by	Walt Whitman // Incidents in the Life of a Slave Girl by Harriet Jacobs // The Kama Sutra - English translation by Sir Richard Francis Burton // The Canterbury Tales by	Geoffrey Chaucer // The Adventures of Huckleberry Finn by	Mark Twain // The Picture of Dorian Gray by	Oscar Wilde // Jude the Obscure by Thomas Hardy // On the Origin of Species by Charles Darwin // The Decameron by	Giovanni Boccaccio